 Ha Long Villa by VTN Architects

-Located in Ha Long, Vietnam, this contemporary single family house has been designed in 2020 by VTN Architects.
+Ha Long Villa located in Ha Long, Vietnam, is a contemporary single family house designed in 2020 by VTN Architects.

 Photography by Hiroyuki Oki